psteiwer/AnalyzeThis/README.md

 3. Open terminal and ZN to desired namespace
 4. Load files
     * do $system.OBJ.LoadDir("<PATH FROM STEP 2>","ck",,1)
+5. From the Management Portal, navigate to DeepSee/Analytics->User Portal
-5. Navigate to User Portal, find "Analyze This" Link
+   * Find "Analyze This" Link